JamesTurnerGit/API-techtest/README.md

     1. Bearing the delay in mind, create a new fixture and then retrieve it as soon as it's available
 1. Create and delete a new fixture.
     1. Assert that the fixture no longer exists.

+## Overall comments
+Tasks were completed as listed; in an actual office scenario this tests would not be sufficient for the api.
+In particular it'd be great to have some node ENV files but that would take co-ordination with dev to be sure both tests and server were using the values

+## Bugs
+* you can have multible fixtures with the same id (assumption that non-unique id's are not allowed)
+* you can make malformed fixtures and they will enter the "db" but be unrecoverable
+* The docs suggest you need a int for ID whereas the data structure requires strings to be recoverable

+## task comments
+1.
+    1.
+    1. because this step fell under "all fixtures" the test was done here, in a normal situation you'd do a at least basic check in all, but at least one full deep check on a fixture
+1. guide not complete/accurate
+    1. again would normally check in both "all fixtures" and "fixture by id"
+    1. tested full fixture as it was actually simpler
+1. we need a cleanup step here, whereas it would be a much cleaner test if we could just restore the db to it's initial state directly rather than relying on the systems under test.
+    1.The benefit of using JS is that it's already designed to handle async really well; this was literally free to deal with
+1. there is some overlap with the cleanup on the post stage; in an ideal situation, given we're already able to restore the DB to a known point, we'd just delete an existing record instead of also creating a new one